Texas Oral History Locator Database (TOLD)

 Have a Question or Want to Participate?

 If you are a collection manager and want to include information about your oral histories in the database you can access the Phase One survey here.
-This survey will take approximately 10-15 minutes to complete and will require you to know basic collection-level statistics regarding your oral history holdings such as approximate interview totals, digital preservation progress, and access policies.
-In the Fall of 2022 Phase Two of the survey will be released, which will be a repeatable survey where you will be able to enter more specific data (timeframes, topical descriptors, population foci, interviewee names, etc.) for each distinct project found in your collection.
-All managers who participate in Phase One will receive an email invitation to the Phase Two survey when it is released.
+This survey will take approximately 15-30 minutes to complete and will require you to know basic collection-level statistics regarding your oral history holdings such as approximate interview totals, digital preservation progress, and access policies.
+Summer of 2023 is the target date for Phase Two of TOLD, which will feature a repeatable survey where you will be able to enter more specific data (timeframes, topical descriptors, population foci, interviewee names, etc.) for each distinct project found in your collection.
+All managers who participated in Phase One will automatically receive an email invitation to the Phase Two survey when it is released.

 For the sake of the surveys and the database, Archive means the physical location that houses the oral history materials, Collection means all the oral history materials found at the archive, and Project are distinct groups of interviews found within the greater collection.
 Therefore, a collection can house multiple projects, or consist of only one, or simply be a grouping of random interviews gathered over the years.
 Collection managers can broadly describe the array of interviews in their collections in Phase One, then provide more details over time for each project in Phase Two.

 If you have any questions about the survey or the database itself, please contact TOLD Project Lead Steven Sielaff (BUIOH Senior Editor & Collection Manager/TOHA Editor-in-Chief, Sound Historian) at Steven_Sielaff@baylor.edu.